robmatelyan/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-Penn Data Analysis Bootcamp Assignment 9
+Penn Data Analysis Bootcamp Assignment 10
 </br>
 </br>
+In this assignment, Python and SQLAlchemy were used to do a basic analysis on climate.